 CHALLENGING THE STATUS QUO

-The innovative design of the Ecoship was created by Oliver Design.
+The architectural and exterior design of the Ecoship were developed by Oliver Design.

-A key Ecoship deliverable is an estimated 40% C02 reduction in comparison with a cruise ship with conventional propulsion built before 2000; and an estimated 30% reduction compared to a good current design.
+A key Ecoship deliverable is an estimated 30% CO2 reduction in comparison with a current cruise ship.

-These results will be achieved through the combination of the propulsion efficiency, hull forms, accommodation efficiency, hull air bubbles and renewable technologies, as well as by route, speed and management measures.
+These results will be achieved through the combination of using LNG as main fuel, the propulsion efficiency, hull forms, accommodation efficiency, wind power and other renewable technologies, as well as by route, speed and management measures.